Trade Republic Review

 How much does Trade Republic charge per trade?

-€1 flat per manual trade for stocks, ETFs, and bonds.
+€1 flat per manual Best Price trade for stocks, ETFs, and bonds — or €2 if you choose your own execution venue via Direct Price.
 Automated savings plans are completely free.
-There is also an FX cost on non-EUR assets — this is embedded in the Lang & Schwarz bid-ask spread rather than shown as a separate line item.
+There is also an FX cost on non-EUR assets — embedded in the execution spread rather than shown as a separate line item.
 The effective FX drag is roughly 0.5–1% on currency conversions, though it is not published as a precise percentage.
 See the Trade Republic fees explained guide for the full breakdown.

 Does Trade Republic have a debit card and personal IBAN?